 There’s one more viable model revolving around consulting.
 Working with industry professionals that have proven success case stories is beneficial as well.

 Some of those consulting contracts are part-time.
 Usually, boutique agencies are smaller and work with a limited number of experts.
-They work closely with the business, attend meetings, produce incredible results within shorter time frames.
+They work closely with the business, attend meetings, and produce incredible results within shorter time frames.

 It’s not uncommon for a consultant to work along with the enterprise teams.
 Think of it as an external team leader or coach overseeing the process and ensuring great results.